nuuuwan/news_lk3_data/README.md

 *2024-02-02 14:28:00* · [`adaderanalk`](https://www.adaderana.lk/news/96947/anti-terrorism-bill-petition-hearing-concludes-sc-to-send-determination-to-speaker) · `en`

-The Supreme Court on Friday (Feb.02) concluded the hearing of petitions filed challenging the government’s new Anti-Terrorism Bill.
+The Supreme Court on Friday (Feb.02) concluded the hearing of petitions filed challenging the government’s new Anti-Terrorism Bill following the lengthy proceedings that continued for six days in total.

 Accordingly, the determination of the Supreme Court is slated to be forwarded to the Speaker of Parliament soon.

-◼️
+Thirty-one petitions had been put forward against the proposed legislation which seeks to replace the controversial Prevention of Terrorism Act (PTA).

+Among the petitioners are His Eminence Malcolm Cardinal Ranjith, General Secretary of Samagi Jana Balawegaya (SJB) Ranjith Madduma Bandara, National People’s Power (NPP) MP Vijitha Herath, Centre for Policy Alternatives (CPA), Socialist Youth Union (SYU), Duminda Nagamuwa of Frontline Socialist Party (FSP) and the Ceylon Teachers’ Union (CTU).

+...

 [Data](articles/4fb6327b.json)